ragnhibs/Hydrogen_GWP_avi_sensitivity/README.md

 # Hydrogen_GWP
-Code and data for sensitivity calculation of GWPs in the Hydrogen project.
+Code and data for sensitivity calculation of GWPs in the Alternative fuel project.

 The code here is based on the [notebook](https://github.com/ciceroOslo/Hydrogen_GWP/) and method of [Sand et al. 2024](https://www.nature.com/articles/s43247-023-00857-8).